 The design of climate services involves key challenges, such as a domain challenge where users, tasks and data may be unknown; and an informational challenge related to the use and adoption of novel and complex scientific data (Christel et al., 2018).
 This includes challenges in the uptake of climate information in terms of coordinated delivery of data, information, expertise and training by public research institutes, the inclusion of climate change adaptation in public and private regulation, and uncertainties and confidence in climate projections (Cavelier et al., 2017).
 Quality control and quality assurance are still weak elements in the development of climate service products (Jacob, 2020).
-Quality criteria or standards (that go beyond good practice) will have to be developed and agreed (cf. (Pacchetti et al., 2021).
+Quality criteria or standards (that go beyond good practice) will have to be developed and agreed (cf. Pacchetti et al., 2021).
 These challenges reflect the dilemma that exists at the interface between the climate modelling community and climate services regarding: 1) the purposes of the models for climate research versus service development; 2) the gap between the spatial and temporal scales of the models versus the scales needed in applications; and 3) tailoring climate model results to real-world applications (Benestad et al., 2017; Hackenbruch et al., 2017; van den Hurk et al., 2018).

 Climate services require a sustained engagement between scientists, service providers and users that is often hindered by limited resources for the co-design and co-production process (high confidence).
 There are recurring challenges related to successful climate service applications: 1) climate services are not visible and poorly understood by ‘end users’ (Weichselgartner and Arheimer, 2019); 2) data can be of unknown or poor quality, data formats can be hard to access or process, and it can be difficult to choose from large databases (e.g. Section 1.5.4) without appropriate user guidance; 3) users are unsure how to choose from available climate services to meet their needs (Rössler et al., 2019); 4) building trust between climate service users and providers (Baztan et al., 2020); 5) the lack of understanding of users and their contexts by the climate science and service community (Porter and Dessai, 2017); 6) the difficulty in scaling up services (Tall et al., 2014; van Huysen et al., 2018); 7) the lack of trained scientists skilled at conducting societally-relevant research (Rozance et al., 2020).